rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - optionally includes DSCP settings to use for the transport.

 - a dynamic subscription may reference a configured target *filter*.
 If the configuration for the referenced filter changes then the subscription MUST be terminated {{TerminatingSubscriptions}}.

+The DSCP code point settings for all subscription using the same transport session MUST be the same.
+Attempts to invoke *establish-subscription* with a different DSCP code point MUST be rejected.

 If the publisher can satisfy the *establish-subscription* request, it replies with a numeric identifier for the subscription and then immediately starts streaming notification messages.